Welcome to My Own Backyard

 Craving for more Malaysian food?
 Or have a strong appetite for dinner?
 Then look not further.

-Make your way to the most famous street food of KL, Jalan Alor that travelers will flock here to indulge themselves with delicious local food.
+Make your way to the most famous street food of KL, Jalan Alor.
+Travelers will flock here during the dusk to indulge themselves with delicious local food.
 Once the sun begins to set, the scene here will be totally different as it will transform into a bustling nightlife.
 There are plenty of restaurants that served seafood, stir-fried dishes and Chinese Sze Chuan food.

-- Avoid traveling by buses or taxi and use the train between 7- 9 a.m. and 5-7 p.m. because this are the peak hours before and after work.
+- Avoid traveling by bus or taxi and use the train between 7 am and 9 am and 5 pm and 7 pm because these are the peak hours before and after work.

-- Don’t carry too many cash at once on the street.
-Snatch thief and robbery can be very common especially in the tourist spots.
+- Don’t carry too much cash at once on the street.
+Snatch thieves and robbery can be very common, especially in tourist spots.

-- Remember to dress modesty as a sign of respect to other religions, regardless if you are visiting mosques, temples or churches.
+- Remember to dress modestly as a sign of respect to other religions, regardless if you are visiting mosques, temples, or churches.

 If you are planning to stay longer for more adventures in Malaysia, you can check out my other posts: